Olesia-P/scien3/README.md

 ## Features

 - Navigate the site with ease through a clean, neumorphic design enhanced by smooth animations using Intersection Observer;
+- Learn about the company's services and contacts;
 - Switch between English and Ukrainian language, your choice is stored in a cookie;
 - Copy email on click (with a ‘toast’ message);
 - Go straight to calling with one click on the number in mobile screen size.